Skip to main content

 Partial Success Handling

-Sometimes an AI operation can partially succeed.
+Sometimes an agent-backed operation can partially succeed.
 Instead of treating this as complete failure, design your workflow to continue with whatever succeeded.
-This example shows AI refactoring code across multiple files.
-Define a workflow where the AI processes multiple items, tracking successes and failures:
+This example shows an agent refactoring code across multiple files.
+Define a workflow where agents process multiple items, tracking successes and failures:

 from dataclasses import dataclass